 Don’t want to spend full price on your camping gear?
 Neither do I!
-Come learn a few tricks to help put a little money back in your pocket.
+Come learn a few tricks to help put a little money back in your pocket and save money on camping gear.

 Some companies, through their website, communicate they offer a discount, but some do not.
 So send them an email or call their customer service line and ask.
 Usually they just require some form of validation (do not send a copy of your military ID card, use a LES or a copy of your orders).
 Same applies to brick and mortar stores.
 I will usually ask an employee prior to making my way to the cash register.